In general, you can use the following template to install a package in R:

 install.packages("package_name")

-For demonstration purposes, you’ll see how to install the readxl package.
+For demonstration purposes, you’ll see how install the readxl package.
 This package is used to import Excel files into R.

 Steps to Install a Package in R